dialonce/dialonce.github.io/android/howto/index.md

 DialOnce.requestPermissions(activity);
 {% endhighlight %}

-In case if you app have own permissions handling, you can simply request permissins below [with Android API](https://developer.android.com/training/permissions/requesting.html):
+In case if you app have own permissions handling, you can simply request permissins below [with Android API](https://developer.android.com/training/permissions/requesting.html), list of permissions which need by SDK listed in `DialOnce.PERMISSIONS`

- - `Manifest.permission.CALL_PHONE`
- - `Manifest.permission.READ_PHONE_STATE`
- - `Manifest.permission.PROCESS_OUTGOING_CALLS`

-In case if you will request permissions directly via Android API you are responsible to notify SDK about results by calling [`Dialonce.onRequestPermissionsResult`](/android/javadoc/) which have a similar signature as
+In case if you will request permissions directly via Android API you are responsible to notify SDK about results by calling [`DialOnce.onRequestPermissionsResult`](/android/javadoc/) which have a similar signature as
 [`Activity.onRequestPermissionsResult`](https://developer.android.com/reference/android/app/Activity.html#onRequestPermissionsResult(int, java.lang.String[], int[]))

 Without these permissions, the SDK will not able to work properly.